Codium-ai/codiumai-vscode-release/README.md

 10. Modify the test cases list to fully control generated tests.
 Remove the cases you don't need, or add them back from `Excluded Tests` tab.

+11. On each test case, you can click `Copy test` to copy the test code, or `Exclude test` to remove the test from the test suite.

-11. `Copy test` to copy a single generated test, `Copy tests` to copy the entire test suite or `Save to file` to save the entire test suite to your project.
+12. On the bottom of the test suite you can click `Copy tests` to copy the entire test suite, or `Save to file` to save the entire test suite to your project.

 > Tip 1: If you can't see the `Generate Tests` button you might have to set `"editor.codeLens": true,` in your VSCode configuration file.
 > <br>